2024 Solar Incentives Guide for Upper St. Clair, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The Clean Energy Credit has increased the current credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
-After this, the credit percentage will decrease slightly each year until the end of the program in 2035.
-The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The Clean Energy Credit re-raises the credit up to 30% for solar systems installed between 2022 and 2032.
+After 2032, the percentage will see a slight decrease annually until the end of the program in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 State & Local Solar Incentives

 Some solar incentives are often also provided at the state and local level.
-Like with federal incentives, these can include tax credits, rebates and more.
-Certain incentives are offered for only a limited time, while others are ongoing.
-Local solar incentives may come from the Pennsylvania government, or from your specific county or municipality.
+Like with federal incentives, these may include tax credits, rebates and more.
+These incentives might be handled by the Pennsylvania government, or by your county or municipality.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Upper St. Clair